one day in Hawaii Volcanoes National Park Itinerary

 6. Ha‘akulamanu (Sulphur Banks)

-7. Wahinekapu (Steaming Bluff) from Steam vents parking lot
+7. Wahinekapu (Steaming Bluff) from Steam Vents parking lot

 8. Kilauea overlook